erwindev/college-app-tracker/README.md

     }
 ```

-In the MainController.groovy, we define the login method and generate the token to be passed back to the client.
+In the MainController.groovy, we define the Login API and generate the token that will be passed back to the client.
+The client will then need to extract that JWT and store in the browser's local storage.
+Every time the client interfaces with server API, the client will need to pass the JWT in the request header.
 ```
     @ApiOperation(value = "Authenticates a Student",response = String.class)
     @RequestMapping(method=RequestMethod.POST,value="/login", produces=MediaType.APPLICATION_JSON_VALUE)